Scalopini

 Some evidence supports dividing the extant members of this genus into two subtribes: Scalopina (containing Scalopus and Scapanus) and Parascalopina (containing Alpiscaptulus, Parascalops, and Scapanulus).
-The extinct Proscapanus likely represents a basal member falling outside both tribes, Scapanoscapter could belong in the Scalopina, and the other fossil genera, while of uncertain placement, could potentially belong in the Parascalopina.
+The extinct Proscapanus likely represents a basal member falling outside both tribes, Scapanoscapter—and likely Vulcanoscaptor—could belong in the Scalopina, and the other fossil genera, while of uncertain placement, could potentially belong in the Parascalopina.